Good Morning Britain (2014 TV programme): 2021

 Later the same day, it was announced by ITV plc that Morgan had "decided it was the time to leave" Good Morning Britain and would be doing so immediately.
 Morgan stated the following day that he had "had time to reflect" on his comments on the programme and still didn't believe what Meghan had said, citing his right to "freedom of speech".

 In June 2021, Shephard suffered a major injury which forced him to have emergency leg surgery the following month.
-After 3 weeks of recovery, he was declared fit to return to his presenting duties.
+After three weeks of recovery, he was declared fit to return to his presenting duties.

 On 13 and 27 September 2021, new graphics and titles were launched incorporating the "blocks" on the screens in the studio.

 On 25 November 2021, series director Erron Gordon left the programme to join TalkTV.
-He was replaced by stand in director Stuart Earl.
+He was replaced by stand-in director Stuart Earl.

 On 19 December 2021, ITV confirmed that, in an effort to keep presenters and staff safe amidst growing concern about the Omicron variant, Good Morning Britain was extended by an hour to finish at the later time of 10:00 am, with the final hour hosted by Andi Peters (stand in for Lorraine Kelly) and titled Good Morning Britain with Lorraine.

 On 20 December 2021, ITV confirmed that the programme will go on hiatus after the Christmas period as a result of rapid increase in the COVID-19 cases.

 2022

-From January 2022, the format to the show changed between 6 and 7am.
-The two main presenters start at 6am (previously 6:30) and present the main story and then the day's newsreader (who used to present solely from 6 to 6.30am) presents the rest of the day's news.
+From January 2022, the format to the show changed between 6 and 7 am.
+The two main presenters start at 6 am (previously 6:30) and present the main story and then the day's newsreader (who used to present solely from 6 to 6.30 am) presents the rest of the day's news.
 Following the weather forecast and an overview of the local news, the morning's papers are then reviewed by guests.

 Good Morning Britain aired two special episodes on Saturday 10 and Sunday 11 September 2022, in reflection of the death of Queen Elizabeth II.

+2023

+On 6 May 2023, Reid and Shephard presented a special Saturday edition of the show to mark the build up to the coronation of King Charles, live from Westminster Abbey.
+Garraway, Hawkins and Singh all acted as reporters on location.

+On 4 September 2023, GMB received a slight refresh with its on screen graphics.
+The opening titles and music remained as before.
+The GMB logo no longer features as part of the on screen graphics, but is still used on the overall branding of the programme.

+2024

+On 16 February 2024, it was announced that Ben Shephard would be leaving Good Morning Britain in March to become the permanent presenter on This Morning.

+2025

+In May 2025, it was announced that as part of a reorganization of ITV Breakfast to take effect in 2026, production duties for Good Morning Britain will be brought under the ITV News division within ITN.